-Note that the post-trade use of a facility provided by a Trading Venue changes the Trading Venue report from XXXX to XOFF but use of ETCMS does not --- see recommendation 4.5.
+Note that the post-trade use of a facility provided by a Trading Venue to register the transaction with a CCP changes the Trading Venue report from XXXX to XOFF but use of Euroclear's ETCMS service does not --- see recommendation 4.3.

 Reporting parties who transact a repo in the OTC market (not on a Trading Venue) with the intention of clearing that repo at a CCP are required to assume, for the purposes of SFTR, that they execute a "prior" repo between themselves which is then terminated and replaced by cleared repos with the CCP.
-82 This assumption applies even to repos negotiated on condition that the transaction is registered by the CCP, where no contract would be created should the CCP reject or fail to register the transaction.
+This assumption applies even to repos negotiated on condition that the transaction is registered by the CCP, where no contract would be created should the CCP reject or fail to register the transaction.